Part 28. Annex A1 - Information sheet for trade mark applicants

 How must you supply the evidence?

-Evidence must be supplied as a declaration and should be submitted in electronic format via the online services page.
-Please follow the guidelines on file types and file sizes when submitting via the online services page.
-Using the online services page is both secure and convenient.
+Evidence must be supplied in the form of a declaration and should be submitted in electronic format via the Online Services page.
+Please follow the guidelines on file types and file sizes when submitting via the Online Services page.
+Using the Online Services page is both secure and convenient.

 The declaration must be from: